Bikeman868/NPL/docs/SYNTAX.md

 ## Process

-A process statement starts with the reserved word `process` within a `network` scope block, and is followed by at least one space, then the name of the process as a valid identifier.
+A process statement starts with the reserved word `process` within a `network` scope block, and is followed by at least one space, then the name of the process.
 If you just want to declare the process name, you can stop here, or you can add a scope block to define the process.
 If defining the process, the opening `{` must be on the same line as the `process` reserved word.